 Five of our six penguin species are in decline.
 There is very little published literature for most New Zealand penguins, which means that the reasons for those population declines remain unknown.
 Consequently, current conservation actions principally revolve around occasional population counts and ad hoc research or conservation actions that may or may not address the real threats.
 With ever increasing pressure from anthropogenic factors, be it climate change, pollution, or fisheries interactions our penguins are in trouble.
 In order to prevent or reverse their population declines and to put in place evidence-based management, we first need to identify the actual rather than the perceived threats.
 For this research is essential.

 Penguins are considered ideal sentinels for the marine environment in that their population dynamics generally reflect the state of the ocean habitat they inhabit.
 However, this sentinel function can only be utilized if we have at least a basic understanding of their biology and population trends.
 With one third of the world’s penguin populations living and breeding in New Zealand, utilizing this potential can be of international relevance in that it may highlight the effects of climate change on a substantial portion of the Southern Hemisphere.

-A comprehensive review of the state and knowledge of New Zealand penguins was compiled in 2018 and is due to be published in 2019.
+A comprehensive review of the state and knowledge of New Zealand penguins was published in 2019.
 It lists research and conservation actions required to improve the conservation status of New Zealand penguins.
 You can access the report here.

-Beginning in January 2019, the NZ Penguin Initiative will work towards the implementation of these recommendations.
+Since January 2019, the NZ Penguin Initiative has been working towards the implementation of these recommendations.